rust-lang/book/src/ch19-03-advanced-traits.md

 a trait for.
 Then the wrapper type is local to our crate, and we can implement the trait on the wrapper. *Newtype* is a term that originates from the Haskell programming language.
 There is no runtime performance penalty for using this pattern, and the wrapper type is elided at compile time.
+(Although Haskell *does* have dedicated syntax for creating a newtype, Rust does not.)

 As an example, let’s say we want to implement `Display` on `Vec<T>`, which the orphan rule prevents us from doing directly because the `Display` trait and the